spoonapps/docs/doc/reference/commands/build.md

 The working directory inside the container can be specified with the `-w` or `--working-dir` flags.
 This flag may be overridden by any `WORKDIR` instructions in the container.

+Note that this flag sets the woring directory within the intermediate container used to build the output image.
+It does *not* set the initial working directory of the image.